Environmental Management System

 Our Environmental Management System (EMS) compliant with ISO EN-UNI 14001 requirements, which guarantee the effectiveness of the environmental protection measures in place.
 As an airport, we know that building relationships based on mutual trust with surrounding communities and other airport operators means speaking a common language, based on accurate and shared information.
-Our EMS is designed to measure the environmental impacts from airport and aircraft-related operations, using numerical indicators that are able to quantify the magnitude of those impacts.
+Our EMS is designed to measure the environmental impacts from airport and aircraft-related operations (including noise, water quality, energy, waste), using numerical indicators that are able to quantify the magnitude of those impacts.
 In addition, the EMS provides for the adoption of various internal procedures aimed at ensuring that the appropriate preventive and corrective actions are implemented in the event of significant, potential or actual, environmental impacts.

 Noise is undoubtedly the most important aircraft-related environmental issue for the surrounding area.
 As an Airport Operator, we are firmly committed to constant noise monitoring, and maintaining close contacts with the authorities responsible for regulating civil aviation and air traffic management, in order to implement appropriate measures to reduce airport noise.

 At Bologna Airport we have long been focused on energy efficiency and we are engaged in a number of specific initiatives aimed at energy management and reducing our carbon footprint.
 The numerous technological upgrades carried out in the period between 2001 and 2012 have enabled us to minimize the increase in energy requirements resulting from the significant extension of infrastructure and increase in air traffic (runway lengthening, Air terminal expansion, Area 2).
 In fact, energy consumption for heating has remained the same, while electricity consumption has increased by about 10%.
 In relative terms, the energy consumption traffic unit has decreased by 30%.